 Every director will choose their own key moments in Romeo and Juliet depending on how they are interpreting the play.
-Here we've listed some important moments in the order in which they appear in the play.
 Teaching Shakespeare.
 Romeo & Juliet.
 Using this Guide List of other study guides The notes were prepared for use with an edition of Romeo and Juliet bound together with the book for West Side Story and in conjunction with a showing of Franco Zeffirelli's film version of the play, but they will be useful with any edition or production.

 The introduction focuses primarily on comparisons with West Side Story, so it has relatively little to say about the play as such.
 As noted, this is often regarded as a lesser Shakespeare tragedy by scholars, but what should also be kept in mind is that audiences have made it one of the most beloved plays of all time from the Elizabethan Age to the present.
 Romeo and Juliet are often considered the archetypal lovers, and at one time "a romeo"--meaning a lover--was a common noun.
 Although Shakespeare's dialogue often reads beautifully enough on the page, please keep in mind that he never intended his words to be read.
+Shakespeare wrote almost no original plots.
+Prologue Act I: Scene 1.
 West Side Story - Supplemental Materials; Go to the Learning Guide for this film.

 Tutor and resource writer Genevieve White comes to the rescue, in time for Shakespeare Day and English Language Day today.
 Last year, I wrote an article extolling the joys of teaching Shakespeare to learners of English and outlining the reasons why teachers should bring the Bard into the classroom.
 Some of the comments I received on this post suggested that the linguistic challenges presented by sixteenth-century English are just too great to overcome.
 It is true that Shakespeare’s texts may present difficulties for contemporary readers, particularly those who do not have English as a first language.
-Luckily, however, there are a number of ways in which we can reduce the language barrier between our learners and Shakespeare’s greatest work.
-Make it attractive from the start.
 Shakespeare's Sonnets.
 All the sonnets are provided here, with descriptive commentary attached to each one, giving explanations of difficult and unfamiliar words and phrases, and with a full analysis of any special problems of interpretation which arise.